climate-action-kits/pxt-fwd-edu/wind-gr-5-lesson.md

 fwd-edu-breakout=github:climate-action-kits/pxt-fwd-edu/fwd-breakout
 =github:climate-action-kits/pxt-fwd-edu
 ```

 ## Step 1 @showdialog
-Welcome to Wind Turbine Coding Tutorial
+Welcome to Power Storage for Wind Energy Coding Tutorial.
 ![built project](https://climate-action-kits.github.io/pxt-fwd-edu/tutorial-assets/project-windturbine-200.png)

 ## Step 2 @showdialog
-Use the LED light to indicate the charge level of the wind turbine's battery.
-The faster it's spinning, the higher the charge.
-The wind turbine should move in the same direction as the dial is being turned, and use the button function to stop.
-When the wind turbine is not moving, and therefore not generating power, the battery is considered 'dead' and should not display any lights.
+In this coding tutorial use the LED light to indicate the level of 'charge' the wind turbine's battery has
+based on how fast the wind turbine is spinning.
+The faster it's spinning, the
+higher the charge.
+The wind turbine should move in the same direction as the
+dial is being turned, and use the button function to stop.
+When the wind turbine
+is not moving, and therefore not generating power, the battery is considered 'dead'
+and should not display any lights.

 ## Step 3 @showdialog
 Turn on the Climate Action Kit board.
 ![breakout board](https://climate-action-kits.github.io/pxt-fwd-edu/tutorial-assets/breakout-turn-on.png)

-## Step 4 @showhint
+## Step 4
-Click three dots besides ``|Download|`` button and follow the steps to pair your micro:bit.
+Click three dots besides the ``|Download|`` button and follow the steps to pair your micro:bit.
 ![pair gif](https://climate-action-kits.github.io/pxt-fwd-edu/tutorial-assets/pairmicrobit-280x203.gif)

 ## Step 5
-Next, click the ``|Download|`` button to download the blank project to startup the simulators.
+Next, click the ``|Download|`` button to download the blank project to start-up the simulators.

-## Step 6 @showhint
+## Step 6
 Look below the @boardname@ simulator to see the Climate Action Board and the connected sensors.
 Try to interact with your sensor and the simulator will react to it.
 ![wind](https://climate-action-kits.github.io/pxt-fwd-edu/tutorial-assets/simulator-6-Dial.gif)